Enhancing Graph Collaborative Filtering with FourierKAN Feature Transformation

 \subsection{LightGCN Brief}

-LightGCN provides an analysis of the feature transformation and nonlinear operation in NGCF.
-It mainly provides four observations: \\ \indent1.
-Removing the entire feature transformation including both $\mathbf{W}_1$ and $\mathbf{W}_2$ leads to consistent improvements over NGCF.\\ \indent2.
-Removing only nonlinear operation $\sigma$ will lead to a small deterioration of performance. \\ \indent3.
-Removing both entire feature transformation and nonlinear operation can improve performance significantly.\\ \indent4.
-The deterioration of NGCF stems from the training difficulty rather than over-fitting.\\ To this end, LightGCN removes feature transformation and nonlinear operation during the message passing in GCN.
-Formally, LightGCN leverages the user-item graph to propagate embeddings as: -0.15in
+LightGCN \cite{he2020lightgcn} analyzes the feature transformation and nonlinear operation in NGCF.
+It offers four observations: a) Removing the entire feature transformation, including $\mathbf{W}_1$ and $\mathbf{W}_2$, leads to consistent improvements over NGCF. b) Removing only nonlinear operation $\sigma$ will lead to a small deterioration of performance. c) Removing both entire feature transformation and nonlinear operation can improve performance significantly. d) The deterioration of NGCF stems from the training difficulty rather than over-fitting.

+To this end, LightGCN removes feature transformation and nonlinear operation during the message passing in GCN.
+Formally, the user-item graph to propagate embeddings as: -0.15in